gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 Among the many lauded benefits of using a static site generator (i.e. Gatsby) is security.
 So much so, that in the Gatsby blog there has never been a single post focussed on mitigating security issues.
 There is not even a doc!
 This is troubling, because, it creates the myth that there are no security issues to worry about.
 HINT: You should still be worried about security.

-Please understand, there are whole classes of security vulnerabilities that are eliminated by using any static site.
+Please understand, there are whole classes of security vulnerabilities that are eliminated by using Gatsby.
 But, there are still others that are shared and some that are created.
 You just need to make sure you're aware of those new concerns and how to remedy them.
-But, What are they and how do you avoid them?
+But, what security vulnerabilities exist in Gatsby sites and how do you avoid them?

 This article will briefly cover shared security concerns that exist between all flavors of website.
 It will then take dive deeper on those security concerns unique to static sites.